architect/arc.codes.next/src/docs/en/guides/get-started/upgrade-guides.md

 - [Learn more about `HTTP` API payload formats here](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html#http-api-develop-integrations-lambda.proxy-format)
 - [Compare `HTTP` to `REST` APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-vs-rest.html)
 - [Architect issue 838: `Promoting HTTP APIs to the default`](https://github.com/architect/architect/issues/838)

 ---

-## <span id=architect-6-maintenance>Architect 6 maintenance</span>

-Unlike [Architect 5, which remains in LTS (long-term support)](#architect-5), as of September 2020, Architect 6 will no longer be actively maintained.
-This is specifically because Architect 7 is a largely forward compatible release that only contains potentially breaking changes in Sandbox.

-We suggest upgrading to Architect 7 as soon as possible to take advantage of the great new features planned for 7.x.

----